A little information about Greg Jefferys and his work to make Hepatitis C affordable and accessible

 Now cured of Hepatitis C Greg devotes all his spare time to helping other people with Hepatitis C to access affordable Hep C medication.

-As a result of his work helping people from around the world access affordable Hepatitis C medication Greg Jefferys has been twice nominated for the “Australian of the Year Award” for the years 2016 and 2017.
+As a result of his work helping people from around the world access affordable Hepatitis C medication Greg Jefferys has been nominated three times for the “Australian of the Year Award” for the years 2016, 2017 and 2019.

 Greg is 63 years old and was born in Sydney Australia.
 He and his wife raised their three sons in Brisbane, Queensland.
 He moved to Tasmania with his wife in 2007.